 Platt College prides itself on maintaining a relationship with students based on mutual respect.
 Every attempt is made to deal with student complaints and grievances in a fair and consistent manner.
-Please refer to the college website at www.plattcolorado.edu for Policy 02:16:00 Grievance.
-This provides detailed information about eligibility, definitions, complaints and formal grievance procedures as well as the application process using the Grievance and Academic Grievance forms.
-Complaints and formal grievance procedures are used internally at Platt College.
+Policy 02:16:00 Informal Complaint and Grievance Policy provides detailed information about eligibility, definitions, informal complaints and formal grievance procedures as well as the application process using the College Grievance Form.
+Informal complaint and formal grievance procedures are used internally at Platt College.